HDembinski/numba-stats/README.md

 ## Documentation (or lack of)

 Because of limited manpower, this project is poorly documented.
 The documentation is basically `pydoc numba_stats` and even that is mostly generic stubs.
-However, you can be assured that the calling conventions for those functions which have a `scipy.stats` equivalent, work in the exact same way.
-These conventions are sometimes a bit unusual, for example, for the exponential or the uniform distribution, see the `scipy` docs for details.
+However, you can be assured that the calling conventions for those functions which have a `scipy.stats` equivalent, are identical to those in SciPy.
+These conventions are sometimes a bit unusual, for example, for the exponential or the uniform distribution, see the SciPy docs for details.

 ## Contributions